CorrelAid/fdb-scraper/README.md

 Replaces the
 previous [scaper](https://github.com/CorrelAid/cdl_funding_scraper) we provided, as the upstream service added an xml export endpoint that is a bit more structured than html.
 Furthermore, the page now detects bots, leaving the xml endpoint as the only method for programmatic access

+The xml schema of the export is rather chaotic and we did not include some fields that had no values or no useable values in the final dataset.
+Some fields still require processing or information extraction to be usable, but this was out of scope for this project.
+Feel free to open a PR.

 ## Data access

 | What | URL |